opulo-inc/ohai/docs/feeder8/peel-motor/index.md

 	![](img/img10.JPG)
 	![](img/img11.JPG)

-* Release the arbor-press-jig lever to let the depth-step actuate out of the way before removing the motor
+* Release the arbor-press-jig lever to let the depth-stop actuate out of the way before removing the motor

 	![](img/img12.JPG)

-*  Remove the completed peel-motor-asm from the arbor-press-jig and add it to the corresponding material bin at the feeder assembly workstation
+*  Remove the completed peel-motor-asm from the arbor-press-jig and
 	![](img/img13.JPG)

+* Move the completed peel-motor-asm to the corresponding storage bin, found at the feeder assembly workstation